Get Your Tax Withholding and Allowances Just Right on Form W-4

 You Know You Got It Wrong If…

 Did you owe the IRS money last year when you completed your tax return?
-This is a clue that you didn’t get your withholding allowances right when you completed your W-4, particularly if your deficit was significant.
-You went a little heavy on your allowances, resulting in more take-home pay.
+This is a clue that you didn’t fill out your W-4 correctly, particularly if your deficit was significant.

-If your refund jumps considerably from 2018 to the 2019 tax year, this is a red flag, too.
+If your refund jumps considerably from year to year, this is a red flag, too.
 This likely means that you had too much withheld from your pay.
 You gave the IRS more money than you had to.

 If You Underpaid